Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 NBIOT

 But the fight is on Low Power Wireless LAN (LPWAN) technology where multiple standard and non-standard based technologies are in the fray.
 While SigFox and LORA had an early start, NB-IOT and LTE-M are the emerging standards for IoT LPWAN.
-Seems like the industry is divided with large established operators cosy-ing up to NB-IoT in the licensed spectrum and already running several trials.
+Seems like the is divided with large established operators cosy-ing up to NB-IoT in the licensed spectrum and already running several trials.
 The Tier 2/Tier 3 operators and new entrants in many countries have embraced LORA and it has a larger fan following because of its unlicensed spectrum use.
 In India, for e.g Tata Communications who has been in the backhaul and wired enterprise communications space has had an early start with LORA while Reliance, Vodafone and Airtel are busy with the 4G war.

 IoT Gateway Evolution